Saul "Canelo" Alvarez

 Variant Record

-- Defeated 5 undefeated opponents with ten or more bouts: Gabriel Martinez, Euri Gonzalez, Austin Trout, Liam Smith, Gennady Golovkin.
+- Defeated 7 undefeated opponents with ten or more bouts: Gabriel Martinez, Euri Gonzalez, Austin Trout, Liam Smith, Gennady Golovkin, Callum Smith & Billy Joe Saunders.

 World Titles

-- WBA World Super Middleweight Title (November 2018-present; 0 defenses)
+- WBA Super World Middleweight Title (September 2018-present; 1 defence)

 - IBF World Middleweight Title (May 2019-August 2019; 0 defenses)